 A pool designer in New Jersey is using Google’s “Search by Image” tool to crack down on photo copyright infringement.

-Recently, an intern at Cipriano Landscape Design spent two weeks searching the Internet for images that belong to the firm and uncovered hundreds of Websites, Facebook accounts and blogs illegally reusing
+Recently, an intern at Cipriano Landscape Design spent two weeks searching the Internet for images that belong to the firm and uncovered hundreds of Websites, Facebook accounts and blogs illegally reusing its photos.

 “We had well over 1,000 photos used,” said Chris Cipriano, owner of the Mahwah, N.J.-based firm.
 “Every page had 10 results, and we were finding 15 to 20 pages of results for a single photograph.
 That’s over 200 Websites for one image.”